LAStools/LAStools/bin/lastile_README.md

 -flag_as_synthetic                  : flag buffer points as synthetic
 -flag_as_withheld                   : flag buffer points as withheld
 -full_bb                            : prevent the bounding box from being shrunk to the actual extent of the points
--kdtree                             : use tree structure for fast overlap checks
--olay                               : write or append classification changes to a LASlayers *.lay file
+-kdtree                             : use tree structure for fast overlap checks -keep_buffer_only_tiles             : keep files, even if only contain buffer points -olay                               : write or append classification changes to a LASlayers *.lay file
 -overview                           : create single overview file for multiple inputs
 -refine                             : refine a former tiling